 Technology has advanced substantially in the past 5-10 years, so much so that games our monstrous rigs choked on in 2001 can be run on simple, modest notebooks today.
 In fact, even lowly netbooks with their standard integrated Intel graphics adapters can handle some seriously good games nowadays.
 First, a few tips: make sure to close out of all other programs.
 While this seems like a no-brainer, pulling up your task manager can reveal some real memory hogs, which, while not a big deal on your decked-out home rig, can really break your gaming experience on your relatively low memory-endowed netbook.
-Second, be ready to tweak: some games may run better on certain netbook configurations than others, while some may not run at all on your setup.
+Second, be ready to tweak: some games may run better on certain netbook configurations than others, while some may not run at all on your setup, some you may need to platy directly from the internet like the games from slotsbaby.com.
 Be ready to mess with some config files should something act up.
 Finally, I’ll drop a few references on the bottom of this page for any tweaking you may have to do.
 Once you’re ready, get an external DVD drive, whip out your old install discs, and get crackin’, or else many of these can be had on digi-distro stores such as Steam.

 Yup, Valve’s revolutionary 1998 first-person shooter runs perfectly on netbooks with little tweaking.
 The common Atom processor handles the old GoldSrc engine with ease, even at relatively high resolutions; as a bonus to the great performance, the gameplay holds up to many modern shooters.
 Also check out the incredibly fun expansion pack Opposing Force, the slightly less awesome Blue Shift, and all the mods like Counter-Strike, They Hunger, and The Specialists that helped Half-Life become such an enduring classic.
 Oh, and be sure to grab a mouse for this one.